UniBioDicts/vsm-dictionary-bioportal/README.md

 http://data.bioontology.org/search?q=melanoma&ontologies=RH-MESH,MCCL&page=1&pagesize=40&display_context=false
 ```

+Note that every query is being duplicated by using also the *search_property* endpoint,
+so we have at least 2 queries (URLs) per one string search.

 The parameters are as follows:
 - `str` maps to `q=str`
 - `page` is the `options.page` and `pagesize` is `options.perPage`